When Should I Change My Air Conditioner’s Air Filter at Home?

-Occassionally we’re asked what is the best thing that Concord area homeowner’s can do to ensure efficient functionality of their air conditioning and heating system between their regular PLUS Maintenance Tune-ups?
-The answer is simple this; remember to change the heating and air conditioning air filter.
-Replacing furnace and return air filters is critical to the ideal operation of your HVAC system, as well as your home’s air quality.
-Research suggests that indoor air pollution is among the top five environmental health risks?
-It’s not thought of often, but it is extremely important to consider.
-Changing the air filters is not difficult for most Concord homeowners, but there are typically two obstacles to actually getting it done:
+Every once in a while we’re asked what is the most important thing that the U.S. area homeowner’s can do to maintain their air conditioning and heating system between their regular tune-ups?
+It’s a simple question with a simple answer; remember to change the heating and air conditioning air filter.
+Buying new furnace and return air filters is extremely important to the effectiveness of your HVAC system, as well as your home’s air quality.
+Did you know indoor air pollution is among the top five environmental health risks?
+We know it’s the last thing on your mind, but this is really important stuff.
+Changing the air filters is not a tough thing to do for most the U.S. homeowners, but there are often two challenges to actually completing this job:

 When To Change Your Air Filters

 Most filters have a printed “expiration” date on the packaging.
-It may read “Lasts up to 3 months” or “Change filter every 90 days".
-Look around at the store and you should see that some are engineered to only last a single month, while other manufacturers (like Honeywell) have released media air cleaners with filters meant to be swapped once every 6-12 months.
-The norm seems to be once every few months for most higher quality filters, but we have a rule of thumb that we tell our customers to go by.
-If the filter is dirty, change it!
-A dirty air filter can exacerbate or cause damage to costly equipment, like your compressor, so it’s best to change it out more often than neglect it.
-If you want to listen to the manufacturer’s recommended limit, we suggest marking the date on the filter when you swap it out, and adding a reminder for yourself in your phone or on a calendar.
-Keep in mind that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.
+It may read “Lasts up to 3 months” or “Change filter every 90 days”.
+Pay attention at the store and you’ll notice that some are designed to only last a month, while other manufacturers (like Honeywell) have created media air cleaners with filters meant to be swapped once every 6-12 months.
+The standard seems to be once every few months for most higher quality filters, but we have a rule of thumb that we recommend our customers to go by.
+If it’s dirty, change it!
+A dirty air filter can add or cause damage to expensive equipment, like your compressor, so it’s recommended to change it out more often than neglect it.
+If you want to follow the manufacturer’s recommended limit, we suggest scribbling the date on the filter when you swap it out, and programming a reminder for yourself in your phone or on a calendar.
+Also be aware that your filter manufacturer might have a different recommendation from your HVAC system manufacturer.

 - Type of filter your A/C system requires

-- The collective air quality of your Concord area home
+- The collective air quality of your the U.S. area home

 - Pets – Birds, cats, dogs, hamsters (do you have one?), etc.

-For the common 1"-3" air filters, the OEM specs basically say to change them every 1 or 2 months, which is actually a great rule of thumb.
-But general guidelines are not applicable to all.
-If you put up with light to moderate allergies, you might need to upgrade your air filter or change them even more frequently than OEM specifications.
-On the other hand, if you’re in a low population area, own a less occupied home (like a vacation home) or an area where there are fewer cars around, annual replacement of your air filter may be quite sufficient.
+For your typical 1″-3″ air filters, the OEM specs basically tell you to change them every 1 or 2 months, which is actually a great rule of thumb.
+But generalities may not be suitable for your specific needs.
+If you have to tolerate light to moderate allergies, you might need to upgrade your air filter or change them even more regularly than OEM specifications.
+On the other hand, if you’re in a low population area, own a infrequently occupied home (like a vacation home) or an area with few automobiles and trucks, replacing your air filters each year may be quite sufficient.
 Why do we call out our beloved pets?
-They have a tendency to shed, which can clog your air filter quick.
-Clearly, the air filter is just doing its job by capturing pet hair and dander, but tremendously dirty filters can cause seriously reduced HVAC performance.
+They have a tendency to shed, which can clog your air filter fast.
+Clearly, the air filter is just doing its job by containing pet hair and dander, but extremely dirty filters can cause weak HVAC performance.

-It's simple; sign up for the Service Experts Email Club.
-This is a convenient way to get money-saving discounts and other helpful information on your smartphone, tablet or desktop.
-In addition, your email subscription preferences let’s you set a reminder to change your Concord area home’s air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.
+Here’s an easy way to stay on top of this; sign up for the Service Experts Email Club.
+This is a great to receive discounts on service, tips and other helpful information directly to your email.
+But wait… there’s more, your email subscription preferences let’s you set a reminder to change your the U.S. area home’s air filter every 30, 60, 90, 120 or 365 days, or any date you find most convenient.

 How to replace your return air filter

-Most of us know how to replace the air filter in their equipment, but some houses have an extra filter in the return ductwork.
+Most people know how to replace the air filter in their unit, but some residences have an additional filter in the return vent.
 Whether you have one or not is dependent on the HVAC manufacturer’s recommendation.
-Your HVAC is made to handle a certain amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can decrease the life of your system if it isn’t designed for it.
-Finding out whether you have a return filter and replacing it is easy:
+Your HVAC is made to handle a certain amount of pressure in your house, and the more filters you have the fiercer the blower motor works, which can decrease the lifespan of your system if it isn’t designed for it.
+Learning whether you have a return filter and replacing it is simple:

-- Look for a filter.
+- Inspect for a filter.
 If one is in place, pull it out and write down the size.

 - Verify the filter type is the one recommended by the manufacturer.

-Crazy as it may seem, filters can really impact your home’s airflow, which is why we recommend asking the manufacturer.
-A higher quality HEPA filter that is designed to catch finer particles will reduce airflow more than a cheaper filter.
-With restricted airflow comes increased pressure on your system, so you should verify that your HVAC system was built to handle it.
-Otherwise, you might experience lowered heating and cooling efficiency in your home, and unit parts may wear out much faster than normal.
+Crazy as it may seem, filters can dramatically impact your home’s airflow, which is why we recommend asking the manufacturer.
+A top tier HEPA filter that is designed to catch tinier particles will obstruct airflow more than a cheaper filter.
+With restricted airflow comes increased pressure on your system, so you need to verify that your HVAC system was made to handle it.
+Otherwise, you could experience uneven heating and cooling efficiency in your home, and system parts may break down much faster than the standard.